 Once the contents of the box are determined, the food is centralized at a Roxborough warehouse (the future home of a brewery) that Philadelphia is using rent-free to package and distribute the boxes.
 It takes about two full days to ready one morning’s distribution, with the help of a rotating cast of 60 to 100 volunteers and Community Life Improvement Program staffers per shift.
 The city has worked with Easter Outreach and Liberti Church network to find volunteers; in the first week of operation, more than 200 volunteers showed up to help build boxes.

 Social distancing measures are enforced by team leads: “We have to be … kind of militant,” Joanna Otero-Cruz said.
 “You get into your flow and, next thing you know, you’re just a couple feet away.
 So reminding folks that — even though we’re wearing masks and gloves — we still want that friendly distance for everybody’s well-being.”
 Bright-orange signs reminding folks to stay aware of distancing have been posted in the warehouse, and efficiency has increased each week.

-The process starts with building cardboard boxes, which are loaded on a conveyor belt and carefully packed with 10 to 12 pounds of food before they’re stacked into a pallet 67 boxes high.
+The process starts with building cardboard boxes, which are loaded on a conveyor belt (check out California Industrial Rubber Co. here for more information on high-quality conveyor belts)and carefully packed with 10 to 12 pounds of food before they’re stacked into a pallet 67 boxes high.
 Each pallet is shrink-wrapped, then loaded by forklift — at the appropriate time — into a fleet of 12 delivery trucks.